sentclose/sentc-docs/docs/src/guide/file.md

 This id is used to fetch and delete a part.
 Please store the id or rename your file part to this id.

+Return the success result as json to the sdk: `{"status":true,"result":"Success"}`.

 ### Alternative workflow

 You can also call the sentc api first to register a part and then read the request body.